marknemm/FoodWeb/client/README.md

 Run `npm run admin:start` to spin up an admin Angular 2 dev server.<br>
 Navigate to `http://localhost:4201`.

-### Prepare & Watch Emulated Hybrid App

-Run `npm run hybrid:emu:prepare:watch` to concurrently build-watch the Angular source code, and prepare-watch the Angular build output (under client/www).<br>
-Note that this will not account for any changes to plugin dependencies.
-A full build is necessary for platform/plugin initialization or changes.<br>
-Run/Install the platform output on an Android virtual device.
-For example, open `client/platforms/android` in Android Studio and hit run/debug.

-### Prepare & Watch Simulated Hybrid App

-Run `npm run hybrid:prepare:watch` to concurrently build-watch the Angular source code, and prepare-watch the Angular build output (under client/www).<br>
-Note that this will not account for any changes to puglin dependencies.
-A full build is necessary for platform/plugin initialization or changes.<br>
-Run/Install the platform output on an iOS device simulator.
-For example, open `client/platforms/ios` in Xcode and hit run/debug.

-### Prepare & Watch Device Hybrid App

-NOTE: Before running this npm script, it is neccessary to follow the direcitons at the top of `client/projects/hybrid/src/environments/environment.device.example.ts` in order to enable a connection between your smartphone and localhost on your development machine.

-Run `npm run hybrid:device:prepare:watch` to concurrently build-watch the Angular source code, and prepare-watch the Angular build output (under client/www).<br>
-Note that this will not account for any changes to puglin dependencies.
-A full build is necessary for platform/plugin initialization or changes.<br>
-Run/Install the platform output on a linked Android/iOS smartphone.
-For example, open `client/platforms/ios` in Xcode or `client/platforms/android` in Android Studio and hit run/debug.

 ### Build Web

 Run `npm run build` to perform a production build of the Angular client code.